 While the university has many open initiatives that contribute to the field of smart cities, AUSC is not an alternative.
 They’re rather an open forum where these already existing efforts meet and foster new approaches.

-The Smart City project of UASC contributes to the university’s efforts within research, education, and policy development.
-It helps with partnerships development – both – nationally, at the EU-level, as well as internationally.
-Aarhus University, by the AUSC project, makes them and their resources available to the entire university.
+The Smart City project of UASC contributes to the university’s efforts in research, education, and policy development.
+It helps with partnerships development – both – nationally, at the EU level, as well as internationally.
+Aarhus University, through the AUSC project, makes them and their resources available to the entire university.